 This is one of the most technical packs here, a robust yet comfortable tool suitable for ski touring, climbing, or taking on day hikes up high.

-It comes with a suspension system suitable for carrying medium loads in an alpine terrain, and the model applied here is what they call the Alpine Back System.
-It keeps the load close to the body’s center of gravity and it includes the Softstripe pads which adapt to the wearers back with every movement for a close and reliable fit.
+It comes with a suspension system suitable for carrying medium loads in alpine terrain, and the model applied here is what they call the Alpine Back System.
+It keeps the load close to the body’s center of gravity and it includes the Softstripe pads which adapt to the wearer’s back with every movement for a close and reliable fit.
 Ventilation is achieved by the channel between the pads, so you have a “chimney” effect in place here.

-There are two side pockets for water bottle, one zippered pocket is on the lid, and yet another is underneath the lid.
+There are two side pockets for a water bottle, one zippered pocket is on the lid, and yet another is underneath the lid.

 The adjustable sternum strap is with an emergency whistle and you also have load lifters straps.
 The pack is hydration compatible so you have a sleeve in the main compartment and Velcro loops on the right shoulder harness for fixing the hose.